svteja/SQL-PostgreSQL-Projects/netflix_project/Netflix_business_questions/README.md

 ### This project explores various business insights from the Netflix dataset through 15 focused analytical questions:

-Count the number of Movies vs TV Shows
+1.Count the number of Movies vs TV Shows

-Find the most common rating for Movies and TV Shows
+2.Find the most common rating for Movies and TV Shows

-Analyze the trend of movie releases over the years
+3.Analyze the trend of movie releases over the years

-Find the top 5 countries with the most content on Netflix
+4.Find the top 5 countries with the most content on Netflix

-Identify the top 3 longest movies by rating
+5.Identify the top 3 longest movies by rating

-Analyze monthly trends of content added in the last 5 years
+6.Analyze monthly trends of content added in the last 5 years

-Find all Movies/TV Shows directed by 'Rajiv Chilaka'
+7.Find all Movies/TV Shows directed by 'Rajiv Chilaka'

-List all TV Shows with more than 5 seasons
+8.List all TV Shows with more than 5 seasons

-Identify the top 10 most popular genres on Netflix
+9.Identify the top 10 most popular genres on Netflix

-Find each year and the average share of content released in India
+10.Find each year and the average share of content released in India

-List all Movies that are categorized as Documentaries
+11.List all Movies that are categorized as Documentaries

-Find pairs of shows directed by the same person
+12.Find pairs of shows directed by the same person

-Count how many movies actor 'Salman Khan' appeared in during the last 10 years
+13.Count how many movies actor 'Salman Khan' appeared in during the last 10 years

-Find the top 10 actors who appeared in the most Indian titles
+14.Find the top 10 actors who appeared in the most Indian titles

-Categorize content based on the presence of keywords like 'kill' or 'violence' in the description
+15.Categorize content based on the presence of keywords like 'kill' or 'violence' in the description